PrestaShop Developer Conference

 We have identified four cases of payment module:

-Payment modules rules
+Payment modules rules and notes

-We do have extra rules for Payment Modules as this type of modules require higher security.
 Note that there are some modules which create the Order with a pending order status during the payment processing (1), while others wait for the payment system’s approval to create it (2).
 But none of them create an order before the customer passed the payment service (bank, PayPal…).

 • Make sure you double check the id_cart before creating the order.